bsquizz/ocdeployer/README.md

   -h, --help  Show this message and exit.

 Commands:
-  cache        Used for updating or deleting local template cache deploy       Deploy to project list-routes  List routes currently in the project list-sets    List service sets available in template dir
+  deploy       Deploy to project list-routes  List routes currently in the project list-sets    List service sets available in template dir